citrusvanilla/customs/README.md

 ## Data and Assumptions
-The time-based greedy optimization method can reasonably be ported to any number of problem formulations in which a parallel server block represents one bottleneck in an agent's soujourn time.
+The time-based greedy optimization method can reasonably be ported to any number of problem formulations in which a parallel server block represents one bottleneck in an agent's sojourn time.
 For our purposes, we have chosen to demonstrate the effectiveness of this approach on the scheduling of United States Customs Border Patrol (USCBP) agents at the international arrivals terminal of the JFK airport in New York City, New York.

 The schedule of all arrivals is pulled from the official JFK website.
 This schedule contains flight numbers, arrival times, and carriers.
 We determine the number of total arriving passengers per plane by using the flight numbers and arrival dates as input to SeatGuru's seat map database, which returns the number of passenger seats for the given airline and airplane type.
 We do not know the real capacity of each plane arriving, so we uniformly choose a percentage between 80% and 100% for each arrival.

 For our simulation, the passenger manifest per plane is unknown, so we choose a random split of domestic and international passengers for each plane, in which the mode is shifted 60/40 in favor of international passengers.
-This number is derived from a re-engineering of given average arrival times for both domestic and international passengers that comes from the offical USCBP website.
+This number is derived from a re-engineering of given average arrival times for both domestic and international passengers that comes from the official USCBP website.

 Stochasticity for domestic/international splits per plane is determined during ETL.
 Therefore, in the main simulation, for every successive time unit, we lookup a potential arrival from a schedule handler.
 If a plane is due, the simulation will pull all passengers from the database and pass them to their respective subsections ('domestic' and 'international'), whereby they have entered the simulation and are subject to service by the parallel server blocks.